| October 31 11:00 h (October 31 17:00 GMT)

-In the last 24 hours the monitoring system of Popocatepetl volcano recorded 28 low-intensity exhalations accompanied by emissions of steam, gas and sometimes a little amount of ash (Image 1).
+In the last 24 hours the monitoring system of Popocatepetl volcano has recorded 45 low-intensity exhalations accompanied by emissions of steam and gas and ash.

 This type of activity is foreseen within the scenarios

 Volcanic Traffic Light Yellow Phase 2.

 1. Explosive activity of low to intermediate level.

 2. Ash fall in nearby towns.

 3. Possibility of pyroclastic flows and mudflows short range.

 Special emphasis is placed on the following recommendations:

 1. Continue the safety radius of 12 km, so staying in that area is not allowed.